criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 Ridiculous – 300% of normal price and 1 major merit or 2 minor ones.

 Equipment Merits and Flaws
-Improved Range (Minor Merit) –The device works at 150% range.
-So cameras can see farther, radios waves can be picked up from farther away, and explosives radius is increased.
+Improved Range (Minor Merit) – The device works at 150% range.
+So cameras can see farther, radio waves can be picked up from farther away, and explosives radius is increased.

-Improved Life (Minor Merit) – The devices lasts 150% longer than listed, so laptops get massive battery lives, flashlights that never seem to die, and flares that seem to burn forever.
+Improved Life (Minor Merit) – The devices lasts 150% longer than listed, so laptops that have super long battery lives, flashlights that never seem to die, and flares that seem to burn forever.

 Extra Feature (Minor Merit) – The device has one extra feature that is agreeable by the storyteller.
 So flashlights might be able to change colors, radios might be able to send transmissions as well, etc.